Low-Mileage Car Insurance

 How We Analyzed Low-Mileage Driver Rates

-We gathered 22,848 quotes from six major insurers across 100 ZIP codes to determine which companies offer the best rates for drivers who log fewer miles annually.
-Our data sources included state insurance departments and Quadrant Information Services, allowing us to compare real pricing across different coverage scenarios.
+We gathered 22,848 quotes from six major insurers across 100 ZIP codes.
+Our data sources included state insurance departments and Quadrant Information Services, allowing us to compare how different companies price policies for various mileage levels and coverage scenarios.

 Sample Driver Profile